Skip to main content Skip to search Skip to navigation

 5. “There are no long-term studies yet.”

 This is a frequently used rhetorical trick.
 No new product has 30-year studies available at market launch.
-What matters is:
+What matters is that the chemistry of the aerosol is known and that no tar or combustion products are produced.

 Based on everything we know, e-cigarettes are considered a significantly less harmful alternative to smoking.